 All couples argue.
-For some couples in certain situations, the argument can escalate into physical contact and violence.
-Many times, they occur more than once with neighbors calling the police because of the noise from shouts.
-When there is evidence of domestic violence, the assumed perpetrator may be charged and taken into custody.
+For some couples in certain situations, the argument can escalate into physical contact, violence, and Domestic Violence Offenses.
+When there is evidence of domestic violence in North Carolina, the assumed perpetrator may be charged and taken into custody.

 The United States Department of Justice defines domestic violence as “a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.”
 The couple does not have to married, which allows victims to include boyfriends/girlfriends as well as spouses.
 Domestic violence is not only physical; it can include emotional, sexual, psychological or economical actions or even just the threat of such behavior.
 Any behavior that frightens, intimidates, threatens, manipulates, hurts or humiliates another person may fit this definition.